alphaPhantm/alphaPhantm/README.md

 ### Something about me:

-- 👨‍🎓 I'm a 18 year old student 🥳🥳🥳
+- 👨‍🎓 I'm a 19 year old student 🥳🥳🥳
 - 🇩🇪 From Germany
 - 👩 In no relationship
 - 💬 Ask me about Algorithms, Data Structures (and everything related 😄)!
 - 🎯 Focusing on Algorithms and Backend
-- 📅 Currently working on my student research project
+- 📅 Currently enjoying my year off between school and university.
 - 🤿 I love SCUBA Diving
 - 🏍️ I am a motorcyclist